 20" Big Blue Anion Resin Filter for Nitrate Reduction

-Food grade strong base anion resin to help reduce and remove tannins and nitrates from incoming water.
-If you're on well water and/or your supply has a brownish discoloration that can't be removed with a sediment or Iron/Manganese filter an anion filter could be the solution you're looking for.
+Food-grade strong base anion resin helps reduce and remove tannins and nitrates from incoming water.
+If you're on well water and/or your supply has a brownish discoloration that can't be removed with sediment or an Iron/Manganese filter an anion filter could be the solution you're looking for.

 WHAT IS TANNIN?

 Tannins are large molecular-weight organic compounds commonly found in plants such as the bark, leaves, and fruits of certain trees, but can also be found to a lesser degree in animals.
 This can cause decaying organic compounds to be present in water.
 Tannins are astringent, bitter-tasting plant polyphenols that bind and precipitate proteins.
 The structure of the tannin varies from location to location, depending on the vegetation in the area.

 In water treatment, tannins can cause discoloration, a bad bitter taste, and reduce the effectiveness of R.O. ( reverse osmosis) systems and thus affecting your water quality.
 For this reason, it is important to remove tannins from water used in R.O. systems pH 6 and can be treated with anion exchange resins.

 WHAT IS NITRATE?